smallbasic/smallbasic.github.io/_build/reference/655-language-select.markdown

 > SELECT CASE expr

-Perform multiple tests on the expression.
+Perform multiple tests on the expression `expr`.
 Offers a more concise syntax to writing successive IF tests.
-Once a case statement is fullfilled the select-case structure will be exited and all following case statements will not anymore be tested.
+Once a case statement is fullfilled the select-case structure will be exited and all following case statements will not be tested anymore.

 See also IF ...
 THEN ...
 ELIF ...
 ELSE ...
 FI structure.

-Example 1: Basic select-case expression
+### Example 1: Basic select-case expression

 ```
 x = 12 ' Change value to see what happens